 Good design doesn’t just look cool.
 It merges symbiotically with written content to tell your story in ways that influence your customers at a psychological level.

 Verbal language is where your brand’s story comes to life.
-The words that make up your story should convincingly convey who you are, what you offer, and what sets you apart from your competition—all in a way that fosters a meaningful relationship with your customer.
+The words that make up your brand story should convincingly convey who you are, what you offer, and what sets you apart from your competition—all in a way that fosters a meaningful relationship with your customer.

 Your brand’s words are everywhere: your website, blog, marketing collateral, advertising scripts, sales proposals, presentations, speeches, employee manuals—let’s just say it’s a long list.
 And if all those words scattered in all those different places don’t represent a coherent, compelling narrative, then the story of your brand might as well be a Choose Your Own Adventure novel.
 It’s critical to make sure that the copywriters responsible for your content understand your brand on the deepest level.